Losant/losant-docs/docs/experiences/walkthrough/views/user-profile.md

 1. Set the `Route` to `/edit-profile`.
 1. Change the `Access Control` to `All public users`.

-Same as before, save this route back out to the endpoints list to make another one.
+Same as before, save this route and back out to the endpoints list to make another one.

 <h3 id="get-change-password" style="text-transform: none">GET /change-password</h3>